|ABOUT THE U.M.A.|

 The Ursa Major Awards have always been run by volunteer members, and all costs associated with it such as maintaining the website, and especially providing the physical awards to the winners, have been borne by donations from the core members.
 In order to help us with this, and to improve the quality of the award trophies, we would like to solicit donations from the fandom.

-The results for the Best Anthropomorphic Literature and Art of 2012 in order of placing were:
+The nominees for the Best Anthropomorphic Literature and Art of 2013 in alphabetical order:

 To be eligible, a work must have been released between January 1 and December 31 of the calendar year for that award, and must include a non-human being given human attributes (anthropomorphic), which can be mental and/or physical (for example the intelligent rabbits in Watership Down for the former, and Bugs Bunny for the latter.)
 Simply including an animal character is not sufficient to qualify.
 Non-animal characters such as Wall-E are also anthropomorphic.